Conference 2025

 Shallow Ritz Method for One-Dimensional Elliptic Problems

-This presentation studies the shallow Ritz method for solving one-dimensional elliptic problems, showing that the method improves the order of approximation dramatically for non-smooth problems.
-A damped block Newton method is developed to achieve optimal or nearly optimal order of approximation with computational cost of O(n) per iteration.
+Studies the shallow Ritz method for one-dimensional elliptic problems and shows the method dramatically improves the order of approximation for non-smooth problems.
+A damped block Newton method achieves optimal or nearly optimal order with O(n) cost per iteration.

 10:55 – 11:15 AM